Masroor Hosain

-captain of the Royal Pakistan Air Force Hockey team during their tour to Australia and New Zealand.
+Born in Bulandshahr, Hosain graduated from the Aligarh Muslim University and joined the Royal Indian Air Force in 1944.
+After the Partition of British India, he opted for the Royal Pakistan Air Force (RPAF) in August 1947.
+As a Flight Lieutenant, Hosain attended the RAF Central Flying School in England and won the Clarksons Aerobatics Trophy in 1949.
+In the summer of 1952, Squadron Leader Hosain was the captain of the RPAF's Hockey team during their tour to Australia and New Zealand.

-On 24 May 1967, while approaching runway 27 at PAF Station Mauripur in his B-57 Canberra at a low altitude, a vulture impacted his canopy and killed the highly distinguished pilot instantly.
-The aircraft hit the ground at high speed and its debris were flung over a vast area, but no one else was killed.
-Masroor's death was noted as a significant loss for the Pakistan Air Force.
-He was mentioned in Field Marshal Ayub Khan's diary, and Masroor's close friend, former Commander-in-Chief Air Marshal Asghar Khan, wrote an obituary for him in The Pakistan Times.
+On 24 May 1967, Hosain was conducting a low-level training mission.
+While approaching runway 27 at PAF Station Mauripur in his B-57 Canberra at a low altitude, a vulture impacted his canopy and killed him instantly.
+His flight navigator, Flight Lieutenant Subhan, safely ejected.
+Hosain managed to steer the aircraft towards a field to avoid a residential area and hit the ground at high speed.
+The debris of the aircraft was flung over a vast area and two employees of the Karachi Development Authority (KDA) were killed on the ground.
+His death was noted as a significant loss for the PAF.

+He was mentioned in the diary of Field Marshal Ayub Khan, while his close friend Air Marshal Asghar Khan, wrote an obituary for him in The Pakistan Times, and Air Marshal Nur Khan sent his condolences to his widow.

-On 24 May 1968, PAF Station Mauripur was renamed to PAF Station Masroor in his honor.
+On 24 May 1968, PAF Station Mauripur was renamed to PAF Station Masroor in his honour.

 Early life

 Masroor Hosain was born on 29 December 1922 in Bulandshahr into a Muslim family to Manzoor Hosain and Qudsiya Begum.
 Following the Partition of British India in August 1947, the family moved to Pakistan.
-Masroor's younger brother, Khurshid Haider (1925–1995) was a Major General in the Pakistan Army.